dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 The code above will first execute 2 nunit tasks asynchronously and wait for both tasks to finish.
 Then it will execute SomeCustomMethod synchrounosly.
 After it is finished code from SomeCustomAsyncMethod2 and SomeCustomAsyncMethod3 will be executed asynchronously.

-#### sequentiall logging in asynchronus executed tasks and targets
+#### sequential logging in asynchronus executed tasks and targets

 Usually logs are not readable when executing more than 1 task asynchronously.
-That's why FlubuCore offers sequentiall logging in asynchronus tasks.
+That's why FlubuCore offers sequential logging in asynchronus tasks.
 You can enable them with  ` .SequentialLogging(true)` on target.
-It has to be placed before asynchronus tasks/target dependencies otherwise logs will not be sequentiall.
+It has to be placed before asynchronus tasks/target dependencies otherwise logs will not be sequential.
 ```c#
 context.CreateTarget("Test")
         .SetAsDefault()